drewphillips/TriviaGame/README.md

 I really dont have any idea where to start, its like I cant keep all the part we have learned togehter and while I know I should make the code work before I work on the html/CSS I just dont know how to even start...

+SO I stole someones code, and it kinda worked. still messing with it, its funny, I can read the code and uns=derstand it, but creating this from scratch is just not how my brain is set to work...

 8 questions

 Fire Fly theme.
 What are the names of the ships crew.